endernewton/tf-faster-rcnn/README.md

   - Since we keep the small proposals (\< 16 pixels width/height), our performance is especially good for small objects.
   - For other minor modifications, please check the [report](https://arxiv.org/pdf/1702.02138.pdf).
 Notable ones include using ``crop_and_resize``, and excluding ground truth boxes in RoIs during training.
   - For COCO, we find the performance improving with more iterations (VGG16 350k/490k: 26.9, 600k/790k: 28.3, 900k/1190k: 29.5), and potentially better performance can be achieved with even more iterations.
-  - For Resnet101, we fix the first block (total 4) when fine-tuning the network, and only use ``crop_and_resize`` to resize the RoIs (7x7) without max-pool.
+  - For Resnet101, we fix the first block (total 4) when fine-tuning the network, and only use ``crop_and_resize`` to resize the RoIs (7x7) without max-pool (which I find useless especially for COCO).
 The final feature maps are average-pooled for classification and regression.
 All batch normalization parameters are fixed.
 Weight decay is set to Renset101 default 1e-4.
 Learning rate for biases is not doubled.
   - For approximate [FPN](https://arxiv.org/abs/1612.03144) baseline setup we simply resize the image with 800 pixels, add 32^2 anchors, and take 1000 proposals during testing.
   - Check out [here](http://ladoga.graphics.cs.cmu.edu/xinleic/tf-faster-rcnn/)/[here](http://gs11655.sp.cs.cmu.edu/xinleic/tf-faster-rcnn/)/[here](https://drive.google.com/open?id=0B1_fAEgxdnvJSmF3YUlZcHFqWTQ) for the latest models, including longer COCO VGG16 models and Resnet101 ones.